Science

 Electricity and Magnetism

 Students will gain a great deal of experience working with the Engineering Design Process during this unit on Electricity and Magnetism.
 Students will explore both concepts primarily through an inquiry model where they will be asked to build a variety of tools with the materials and constraints provided.
 Students will need to not only apply the Engineering Design Process, but also learn to persevere and reflect on their learning process.
-Throughout each experience, students will be gaining knowledge and understanding of magnetism, static electricity, electrons, and circuits, to name just a few relevant and useful concepts.
+Throughout each experience, students will be gaining knowledge and understanding of the magnetism, static electricity, electrons, circuits, to name just a few relevant and useful concepts.

 Chemistry